Megus/megus.github.io/_posts/2020-05-04-making-of-picochak.md

 - 5 3D models (569 vertices and 1120 triangles in total).
 - 80 music patterns.

-PICO-8 has many limitations, just like real retro hardware (I have an [article about PICO-8](https://megus.org/2019/06/18/creativity-through-limitation-pico-8.html) for my “Creativity through limitations” series).
+PICO-8 has many limitations, just like real retro hardware (I have an [article about PICO-8](https://megus.org/2019/06/18/creativity-through-limitation-pico-8.html) in my “Creativity through limitations” series).
 With this demo, I wanted to push PICO-8 limits, because that’s what [retro demoscene](https://megus.org/2018/08/05/creativity-through-limitation-8-bit-demoscene.html) is about, in my opinion.
 I believe that I succeeded.
 I haven’t had so much fun while coding since the [4K intro “Malady”](https://megus.org/projects/malady.html) I made for ZX Spectrum back in 1999.
 Never-ending battle with platform constraints, inventing coding tricks, finding smart ways to improve the code — these were a breath of fresh air, which helped me to deal with the burnout I got at my daily job.

 ## Working on effects